-- Go for a walk anyway – while it might be cold out, trudging through the snow is great exercise, keeps your heart rate up, and can be extremely refreshing once you’re bundled up.
+- Go for a walk.
+While it might be cold out, trudging through the snow is great exercise, keeps your heart rate up and can be extremely refreshing once you’re bundled up.
 Just be careful to wear proper footwear and avoid slippery areas.

-- Crank up the music and dance – even if you’re home alone, dancing can be a great release and keeps your blood pumping.
+- Crank up the music and dance.
+Even if you’re home alone, dancing can be a great release and keep your blood pumping.

-- Join a gym – exercise equipment, cardio machines, and stretching classes are all excellent options and a good way to avoid disc pain.
+- Join a gym.
+Making use of exercise equipment, cardio machines and stretching classes are all excellent options and a good way to avoid disc pain.

-- Do some housework – maybe not the most fun option, but giving the house a good cleaning is always a good way to keep busy.
+- Do some housework.
+Although this is not the most exciting option, giving the house a good cleaning is always a good way to keep busy.

-- Shovel the snow – this is great exercise, just be sure to stretch properly, wear boots with good traction, and practice proper lifting.
+- Shovel the snow.
+This is great exercise, but just be sure to stretch properly, wear boots with good traction and practice proper lifting.

-- Head to the mall – a good long walk in the mall is comfortable, good exercise and gives you plenty of interesting scenery to avoid boredom.
+- Head to the mall.
+A long walk in the mall is comfortable, good exercise and a chance to see plenty of interesting scenery to avoid boredom.

 Minimally invasive treatments for chronic neck or back pain